Original research completed in July 2018, and verified/updated in May 2020; Countdown section revised and Sealord mackerel added June 2023.

 Woolworths Australia (Countdown’s parent company) also appeared in the 2019 Business and Human Rights Resource report.
 They were found to be ‘making progress’ in policy and supply chain visibility, but didn’t do so well on assessing human rights risks or taking action when problems were found.

 What does this mean?
 This sounds like the Countdown Essentials and Select fish products are canned in a facility with good labour practices (since the factories are audited), but it doesn’t say anything about the conditions on the boats.
 Based on this, Countdown’s supply chains are unlikely to be free of child or slave labour, but it seems they are working on this.
+West is aware of human rights risks and have committed to work with their suppliers to eliminate this.
+It is possible their tuna is free from forced and child labour, however without a process for audits in their supply chain, it’s hard to be sure.

 As for sardines, their website states that they sell ”deep-sea harvested … sardines… caught using … sustainable Pacific fishing practices”, but there is no indication as to where they are fishing, or anything about worker rights.